PNNL-Comp-Mass-Spec/Proteowizard-Wrapper/Readme.txt

 Technical note: an AnyCPU program can be compiled with setting "prefer 32-bit" enabled.
 In that case, when the AnyCPU program runs on 64-bit windows it will run as an x86 process.

+Caution: If pwiz_bindings_cli.dll is present in the same folder as ProteowizardWrapper.dll, ProteoWizard's DLLs will be presumed to be present in that folder.

 == ProteoWizard Info ==